makehumancommunity/makehuman-static-website/content/MPFB/FAQ/cannot_change_colors.md

 ---
 title: "I can't change colors like in the intro video"
 draft: false
+description: "Why MPFB color sliders may not match older tutorial videos in Blender: the default skin and eye material models changed in late 2024."
 ---

 In the intro video, functionality for changing colors on a material is demonstrated.
 To use this functionality, you